 Below is a description of each category, as well as a price range for what they would cost in the average-sized kitchen with 30 linear feet of cabinetry.

 Lines classified as “Good” are just that – good cabinets.
-At Lamont Bros, our most popular good cabinet line is Fabuwood, from New Jersey.
-With plywood box construction and maple dovetail drawers, the quality of these systems is not easily outdone.
+With plywood box construction and dovetail drawers, the quality of these products is more than adequate for a beautiful, long-lasting kitchen.

 Good cabinets are the cheapest option because of the limited variations available within a given line.
 Cabinets in the good category are only offered in the standard sizing options, with customization limited to depth.
 Height and width cannot be changed.